kstenerud/dogma/dogma_v1.md

 Switch
 ------

-A switch chooses one expression from a series of possibilities based on condition matching.
-When no conditions match, the default expression (if any) is produced.
+A switch statement chooses one expression from a set of possibilities based on condition matching.

+* When no conditions match, the default expression (if any) is used.
-**Note**: If more than one condition can match at the same time, the grammar is ambiguous.
+* If more than one condition can match at the same time, the grammar is ambiguous.

 ```dogma
 switch         = '[' & switch_entry+ & switch_default? & ']';